Kroger seeks to create grocery giant in $20B Albertsons bid

 Value chains like Aldi and Dollar General __ which have a combined 4% market share __ have also been squeezing traditional grocers like Kroger and Albertsons, particularly as red-hot inflation pushes people to cut costs.

-Kroger said would reinvest approximately $500 million into price reductions, and spend $1.3 billion updating Albertsons stores and $1 billion on higher employee wages and improved benefits.
+Kroger said would reinvest approximately $500 million into price reductions.
+It would also spend $1.3 billion updating Albertsons stores and $1 billion on higher employee wages and improved benefits.

+The majority of Kroger's hourly workers are unionized with the United Food and Commercial Workers union, which also represents workers at Albertsons-owned Safeway.
+The union didn't immediately respond to a request for comment Friday from The Associated Press.

-Kroger also said the combined stores would provide greater access to fresh food.
+Kroger also said the combined stores would provide greater and faster access to fresh food, with a combined 66 distribution centers and 52 manufacturing plants.
 Together, the stores operate in 48 states and the District of Columbia.

 But critics questioned a merger at a time of high food price inflation.
 Food prices rose 13% in September compared with last year, according to U.S. data released Thursday.